nmmichalak/novum_R_ganum/learn_r_for_psychology_research_a_crash_course/learn_r_for_psychology_research_a_crash_course.md

 > This is the hardest section of the tutorial.
 Keep this is mind: we're making variables that you might see in a simple psychology dataset, and then we're going to combine them into a dataset.
 Don't worry about specifcs too much.
 If you want to understand how a function works, use ?name_of_function or help(name_of_function).

 ## subject numbers
+> * read like this: generate a sequence of values from 1 to 100 by 1

 ```r